Enhanced Consistency Bi-directional GAN (CBiGAN) for Malware Anomaly Detection: Conclusion

 \section{Conclusion}

-In this study, we introduced a novel approach for malware detection using the consistency Bi-directional Generative Adversarial Network (CBiGAN) combined with deep learning models such as ResNet and DenseNet, specifically tailored for anomaly detection.
-Our approach used visual representations of binary content to effectively capture intricate patterns within malware binaries, employing deep learning to enhance detection capabilities.
+In this study, we demonstrate that consistency-based generative modeling can serve as an effective and scalable anomaly detection framework when combined with lightweight visual representations of malware binaries.
+Specifically, we investigate the use of the consistency Bi-directional Generative Adversarial Network (CBiGAN) integrated with deep learning encoders such as ResNet and DenseNet for static malware anomaly detection.
+By leveraging visual representations of binary content, our approach captures structural and texture-level patterns within malware binaries while maintaining a streamlined and reproducible pipeline.

-Our experimental results showed that the CBiGAN achieved strong predictive performance and generalizability across diverse datasets including PE and OLE files.
-This method's efficacy is highlighted by its ability to handle a diverse set of malicious executables from 214 malware families with reasonable accuracy.
-Our CBiGAN-based method offers a streamlined, single-model approach that contrasts with the multiple, separate steps required in other studies.
+Our experimental results showed that the CBiGAN achieved strong predictive performance and reasonable generalizability across diverse datasets including PE and OLE files.
+This method's efficacy is highlighted by its ability to handle a diverse set of malicious executables from 214 malware families with reasonable accuracy utilizing a simplistic pipeline.
+Our CBiGAN-based method offers a streamlined, single model approach that contrasts with the multiple, separate steps required in other studies.
 This simplicity is advantageous for practical applications, where ease of deployment and maintenance are critical.
-Additionally, our method's ability to detect sophisticated obfuscation techniques in malware, such as those used in the obfuscater.acy malware class, underscores its effectiveness and advanced capability in handling real-world malware threats.
+Additionally, our method's ability to detect sophisticated obfuscation techniques in malware, such as those used in the obfuscater.acy malware class, underlines its effectiveness and capability in handling real-world malware threats.